 Trivia questions about Virginia can include questions about its history, geography, culture, and famous residents.
 This article will test your knowledge of the state's past and present, from its role in the American Revolution to its contributions to American culture.
 Get ready to learn more about Virginia and see how well you fare against these challenging trivia questions.
 Whether you're a resident of the state or just a curious trivia buff, this article is sure to be an engaging and informative read.

-- What state, previously governed by figures like Bob McDonnell and Ralph Northam, is the only on in the U.S. where governors are prohibited from running for consecutive terms?
+1. What state, previously governed by figures like Bob McDonnell and Ralph Northam, is the only one in the U.S. where governors are prohibited from running for consecutive terms?

 Answer: Virginia